galaxyproject/galaxy-hub/src/news/2020-12-galaxy-update/index.md

 There will be [one roundtable meetup this month](/src/events/2020-12-10-dev-roundtable/index.md).
 Discussion will focus on restructuring how development and other Galaxy components are gathered and coordinated.

-**Wake up!** If you want to get involved in guiding and contributing to Galaxy in a significant way, then please join this call. *(A gentle shout from the editors).*
+*A gentle shout form the editors:* **Wake up!** If you want to get involved in guiding and contributing to Galaxy in a significant way, then please join this call.
 </div>